 Transfer of Care Around Medicines – response to COVID-19

-Our Transfer of Care Around Medicines (TCAM) project was re-oriented, in response to COVID-19, to focus on discharge to care homes and new residents moving into care homes.
-Find out more here.
+Our Transfer of Care Around Medicines (TCAM) project was re-oriented in summer 2020, in response to COVID-19, to focus on discharge to care homes and new residents moving into care homes.
+Find out more about TCAM during COVID-19 here.

-As part of the response to the COVID-19 pandemic, the NHS Business Services Authority are advising and supporting primary care in England to increase the use of Electronic Repeat Dispensing (eRD), a system using the power of the Electronic Prescription Service (EPS) to allow patients taking ‘stable’ medicines to receive a repeat prescription for up to a year.
+As part of the response to the COVID-19 pandemic, the NHS Business Services Authority advised primary care in England increase the use of Electronic Repeat Dispensing (eRD).
+This allows patients taking ‘stable’ medicines to receive a repeat prescription for up to a year.